 Although at least 18 weeks of i-Ready Personalized Instruction use is not formal educator guidance, this rule was included to ensure consistent usage of i-Ready Personalized Instruction.
 Similarly, while 45 minutes per week of Instruction usage is recommended, 30 minutes per week of Instruction usage has been a common usage benchmark for CA. Students that met all three of these guidelines were classified as having met usage guidelines, while those that did not meet all three criteria were classified as not having met usage guidelines.
-Slightly less than half of treatment students with non-missing pretest, posttest, and demographic data (44.6%) were classified as having met CA's recommended usage guidelines.
+Approximately one-third of treatment students with non-missing pretest, posttest, and demographic data (32.8%) were classified as having met CA's recommended usage guidelines.

-Student demographics for participants in this study are displayed in Table 1.
+Student demographics for participants in this study's analytic sample are displayed in Table 1.
 We also include demographics of treatment students who did not meet recommended usage guidelines and were thus not included in these analyses.
 "Other Race" is defined as ethnicities other than White, Hispanic, or Black.
 The treatment sample contained significantly higher percentages of Hispanic, Black, and ELL students, while the comparison sample contained a larger percentage of non-Hispanic White students.
+Treatment students who met and did not meet usage requirements were very similar in all demographic categories.